What are employment records?

 Annual and sick leave records

-You are required to keep a record of any leave your employees take and of the balance of their leave entitlement.
-This applies to all employees, no matter whether they are covered by the National Employment Standards (NES), a modern award, an employment contract or an enterprise agreement.
+Leave records include information about any leave your employees take and the balance of their leave entitlement.
+Employment leave recording obligations apply to all employees, whether they are covered by the National Employment Standards (NES), a modern award, an employment contract or an enterprise agreement.

-If you and your employee have agreed that the company will pay out a certain accrued amount instead of the employee taking leave, you as the employer have to retain a copy of this agreement and, once the payment is made, of the exact amount of leave paid out in cash.
+If you and your employee have agreed that the company will pay out a certain accrued amount instead of the employee taking leave, it’s important to retain a copy of this agreement and, once the payment is made, of the exact amount of leave paid out in cash.

 Individual flexibility arrangement records